Excerpts from Jim Conrad's

 Though our plant's size and general form greatly differ from most individuals of the species, the basic structure of its flowers, fruits and vegetative parts remains the same.
 Analyzing this basic structure leads to the surprising realization that here we're dealing with yet another marigold species, a real one, of the marigold genus Tagetes.

 In this highland, central Mexican region, we have perhaps eight marigold species.
-Of those eight, if your marigold's leaves are once-divided, the florets are yellowish, and the leaves' margins bear no teeth, you have TAGETES CORONOPIFOLIA, with no English name.
+Of those eight, if your marigold's leaves are once-divided, the florets are yellowish, and the leaves' margins bear no teeth, you have TAGETES MICRANTHA, with no English name.